opentripplanner/OTPQA/README.md

 You will need Python and some Python libraries (simplejson and pyproj).
 For the libraries, on a Debian based system like Ubuntu you can run:

-`$ sudo apt-get install python-simplejson python-pyproj`
+`$ sudo apt-get install python-simplejson python-scipy`

 Generate random points with: